ibm-cloud-docs/watsonx-ai-saas-automation/plan.md

 ## Set the IAM permissions
 {: #watsonx-ai-saas-iam-prereqs}

-1. Set up target account access ({{site.data.keyword.iamshort}} (IAM)):
+1. Set up target account access with ({{site.data.keyword.iamshort}} (IAM)):
     1. For compliance with {{site.data.keyword.framework-fs_notm}}: Require users in your account to use [multifactor authentication (MFA)](/docs/account?topic=account-account-getting-started#account-gs-mfa).
     2. [Set up access groups](/docs/account?topic=account-account-getting-started#account-gs-accessgroups).

 User access to {{site.data.keyword.cloud_notm}} resources is controlled by using the access policies that are assigned to access groups.
 For {{site.data.keyword.cloud_notm}} Financial Services validation, do not assign direct IAM access to any {{site.data.keyword.cloud_notm}} resources.

-        You should setup one access group for the solution deployers, and one for the IBM watsonx admins.
+ You should set up one access group for the users that can deploy the solution, and one for the {{site.data.keyword.IBM_notm}} watsonx admins.
+ {: tip}

 ### Verify access roles
 {: #watsonx-ai-saas-access-roles}

-IAM access roles are required to install this deployable architecture and create all the required elements in the IBM Cloud target account:
+IAM access roles are required to install this deployable architecture and create all the required elements in the {{site.data.keyword.Bluemix_notm}} target account:

-- All Account Management services
+- Adminsitrator role on All Account Management services
-  - Administrator (only if you must create a new resource group)
+  - Assign this role if you must create a new resource group
-- Watson Machine Learning
+- Editor platform role on Watson Machine Learning
-  - Editor platform role (to create and delete the service)
+  - Assign this role to create and delete the service
-- Watson Studio
+- Editor platform role on Watson Studio
-  - Editor platform role (to create and delete the service)
+  - Assign this role to create and delete the service
-- Cloud Object Storage
+- Editor platform role Cloud Object Storage
-  - Editor platform role (to create and delete the service)
+  - Assign this role to create and delete the service
-- watsonx.governance
+- Editor platform role on watsonx.governance
-  - Editor platform role (only if you must provision)
+  - Assign this role only if you must provision
-- watsonx Assistant
+- Editor platform role on watsonx Assistant
-  - Editor platform role (only if you must provision)
+  - Assign this role only if you must provision
-- Watson Discovery
+- Editor platform role on Watson Discovery
-  - Editor platform role (only if you must provision)
+  - Assign this role only if you must provision

-Those are the roles you should configure for the deployers access group.
+It's recommended to configure these roles for the deployers access group.
+{: tip}

-IAM access roles are required to configure the IBM watsonx admin.

-You need the following permissions for the IBM watsonx admin in the IBM Cloud target account:
+Additional IAM access roles are required to configure the {{site.data.keyword.IBM_notm}} watsonx admin in the {{site.data.keyword.Bluemix_notm}} target account:

-- All Account Management services
+- Administrator role on All Account Management services
-  - Administrator
-- All Identity and Access enabled services
+- Administrator role on All Identity and Access enabled services
-  - Administrator

-Those are the roles you should configure for the IBM watsonx admins access group.
+It's recommended to configure these roles for the {{site.data.keyword.IBM_notm}} watsonx admins access group.
+{: tip}

 For information about configuring permissions, contact your {{site.data.keyword.cloud_notm}} account administrator.